softozor/csharp-bdd-tdd/doc/live-coding-session.md

 ```

 The next sections are more or less a transcript of the video that will be published by Softozor on the topic.
 In the description below, we use [SpecFlow](https://specflow.org) as it is very well integrated to Visual Studio.
 Any other framework would also perfectly fit to our presentation.
 You might e.g. be interested in double-checking the new [Gauge test automation tool](https://gauge.org), which happens to be free.

-## Goal

-The goal of this presentation is to shortly introduce acceptance and unit-testing in C# / .NET / Prism.
-Things are kept easy: no view is implemented, focus is exclusively put on the module's logic.
-As a side-note, it would be possible to write acceptance tests for the view too, but that would be pretty time-consuming.
-There are interesting possibilities with the [White Testing Framework](https://teststackwhite.readthedocs.io/en/latest/) but that framework does not seem to be maintained any more and is fairly difficult to use when working with UI component bundles like [DevExpress](https://www.devexpress.com/) or [Telerik](https://www.telerik.com/).
-We recommend to rather implement such tests with [CodedUI](https://docs.microsoft.com/en-us/visualstudio/test/use-ui-automation-to-test-your-code?view=vs-2019) when necessary.
-However, would bugs be popping up in the view, tracking them with acceptance tests might be useful under certain circumstances.

-Therefore, let's focus on a Prism module's `ViewModel`'s implementation which needs to integrate in our case with a [DataAccess](../before/DataAccess) essentially.
-The [initial module's code](../before/Module) was already prepared.
-It is a Prism Module project generated from Visual Studio 2017's templates downgraded to support `Prism 6.3.0`.

 ## Acceptance tests preparation